Haiti quake death toll rises to 1,419, injured now at 6,000

 Meanwhile, rescuers and scrap metal scavengers dug into the floors of a collapsed hotel Monday in this coastal town, where 15 bodies had already been extracted.
 Jean Moise Fortunè, whose brother, the hotel owner and a prominent politician, was killed in the quake, believed there were more people trapped in the rubble.

-But based on the size of voids that workers cautiously peered into, perhaps a foot (0.3 meters) in depth, finding survivors appeared unlikely.
+But based on the size of voids that workers cautiously peered into, perhaps a foot in depth, finding survivors appeared unlikely.

 As work, fuel and money ran out, desperate Les Cayes residents searched collapsed houses for scrap metal to sell.
 Others waited for money wired from abroad, a mainstay of Haiti’s economy even before the quake.